 Psychotherapy may rightfully be defined as the art of developing a particular type of conversation with a patient for therapeutic purposes.
-Each of the topics below describe early and fundamental aspects of therapeutic activity which generally can contribute to the developing of the therapeutic alliance, a crucial component of effective therapy.
-As the therapist listens and encourages elaboration, he/she will also alternate between an overall acceptance of the patient’s point of view on the one hand, and challenging the patient to elaborate and potentially revise or amend their description of themselves.
-Through the highly-individualized process of immersing him/herself in a patient’s emotional experience and inquiring more about points of salience therein, the therapist fosters in the patient curiosity and further reflection.
-In turn, often patients respond with greater trust in the therapist’s understanding and empathic connection in the task of exploring their potentially difficult emotional territory, as well as greater confidence in exploring new connections unearthed during the conversation.
-In short, the mind of the patient can expand to accommodate new meanings and new ways of relating.
+Each of the topics below describe fundamental aspects of therapeutic activity which generally contribute to the developing of the therapeutic alliance, a crucial component of effective therapy.
+As the therapist listens and encourages elaboration, he/she will also alternate between an overall acceptance of the patient’s point of view versus challenging the patient to elaborate and potentially revise or amend their description of themselves.
+Through the highly-individualized process of immersing him/herself in a patient’s emotional experience and inquiring more about it, the therapist has an opportunity to foster curiosity and further reflection in the patient.
+In turn, in favorable cases, patients respond with greater trust in the therapist’s understanding, empathic connection, and challenging interventions.
+The mind of the patient can thereby expand to accommodate new meanings and new ways of relating.

 Listening attentively is experienced by most patients as comforting, especially with careful attention to what feelings the therapist may discern with which the patient is struggling (and may not be aware of, or may be too embarrassed to reveal).
 The therapist is there for the patient, listening and witnessing aspects of the patient’s emotional life that may rarely be disclosed to anyone else, and offering him/herself this way often evokes strong feelings in the patient.
 Leo Stone wrote a slim book that describes some of the early origins of the feelings evoked, called The Psychoanalytic Situation (1973).
-In an influential paper titled “Primary Maternal Preoccupation,” Donald Winnicott also discussed how early experiences with a parent holding her infant child in mind (often the mother) affect the child’s ability to manage his/her emotions and understand the world.
-In particular, he highlighted the degree and many ways a parent attends to their child, and how this goes askew.
-Since then, many psychoanalysts have theorized about similarities between these early experiences and a patient’s conversation with a psychotherapist.
-Simply by focusing our neutral curiosity and attention on the patient, and on understanding the various ways we listen to our patients, we can help our patients manage their difficulties.
+In an influential paper titled “Primary Maternal Preoccupation” (1956), Donald Winnicott also discussed how early experiences with a parent holding her infant child in mind affect the child’s ability to manage his/her emotions and understand the world.
+There is often a therapeutic impact from our focusing neutral curiosity and attention on the patient, or bearing witness to tremendous suffering and helplessness while still remaining capable of thought and reflection.

 It is equally important to monitor whatever feelings the therapist is having as he/she is listening, because so much of our capacities to be aware of others occur outside of our conscious awareness.
 The metaphor used by an influential writer about how we respond in life situations (Jonathan Haidt, in The Righteous Mind, 2013) is that our conscious mind is like the rider atop an elephant.
 We are fond of the illusion that we determine where the elephant goes!

-Encouraging elaboration is the first tool described and illustrated in our PRC Psychotherapy Manual [see here] in the beginning and throughout therapy.
-It is a simple means to add to what one knows of the patient’s thoughts and feelings, and, if done tactfully, it can provide a safe, unobtrusive environment for the patient to reflect on him/herself and others.
+Encouraging elaboration is the first tool described and illustrated in our PRC Psychotherapy Manual [see here].
+It is what we do most in the beginning, but often continues throughout therapy.
+It is a straightforward means to add to what one knows of the patient’s thoughts and feelings, and, if done tactfully, it can provide a safe, unobtrusive environment for the patient to explore new emotional territory or reflect on him/herself and others.
 We encourage elaboration based upon what we discern as described in the previous paragraph, particularly when the patient seems to pause or veer away from a deeper elaboration of a topic (see Paniagua, 1991).

 Closely related to encouraging elaboration is allowing silences to occur in the conversation, when the therapist has the impression that the patient may very well continue on their own.
-It is interesting how often patients will only have a dream come to mind in just such a silence [for example, click here to see this unfolding in an early session of the patient we call Annie].
+It is interesting how often patients will only have a dream come to mind in just such a silence [for example, click here to see this unfolding in an early session of psychoanalysis].

 In the first few meetings, patient and psychotherapist typically discuss how or why the patient’s emotional life has led them to consult a psychotherapist at this particular time.
 Ideally, patient and psychotherapist become collaborators in describing the nature of the patient’s problems and how best to recover from them.
-Moreover, patient and psychotherapist can revise or clarify any misunderstandings in how they each view these difficulties.
+Moreover, in the elaboration of this conversation, patient and psychotherapist can revise or clarify any disagreements in how they each view these difficulties.